AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFacet/SourceInterface.md

 AMLFacet.SourceInterface Method
 ===============================
-AutomationML 2.1 APIGets the original ExternalInterface from the [AssignedParentInterfaces()][1] which is related to this Facet Interface.
+Gets the original ExternalInterface from the [AssignedParentInterfaces()][1] which is related to this Facet Interface.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)